-To do it, press “Add” - “IP and MAC address” and check the “Connect IP with MAC-address” checkbox.
-If user’s workstation is already in list with the proper IP-address, you can just press the “Connect IP with MAC” button.
+To do it, press “Add” - “IP and MAC address” and check the “Bind IP to MAC” checkbox.
+If user’s workstation is already in list with the proper IP-address, you can just press the “Bind IP to MAC” button.
 You can also perform such operation in User’s IP-addresses list.

-If IP-address is set for a user, then in the “User” column it’s name will be shown.
+If IP-address is set for a user, then in the line with the corresponding IP its name will be displayed.
 If you click on it, you will be redirected to his personal page.

 ARP table addresses mapping is also used by DHCP-server: it checks the MAC-address to choose the IP for a user.